hpe-dev-incubator/hpe-dev-portal/content/blog/benefits-of-the-platform-level-data-model-for-firmware-update-standard.md

 * Smart Array controller firmware
 * Network Interface Cards (NICs) firmware

-> Note: devices depending associated to a type D firmware update are called *type-D devices*.
+> Note: devices associated to a type D firmware update are called *type-D devices*.

 ## Added value of PLDM for FWUPD

 When PLDM for FWUPD is not implemented in a Redfish service (i.e. iLO 5 firmware prior to version 2.30), or, if a type D firmware package does not support PDLM for FWUPD, the target device is flashed by a run time agent (SUM or SUT).
 If no run time agent is present, the firmware cannot be updated as explained in the second  [part](https://developer.hpe.com/blog/hpe-firmware-updates-part-2-interaction-in-operating-modes/) of the above blog post list.

-When PLDM for FWUPD is supported by both the iLO Redfish service and a firmware package of a type-D device, the firmware package falls in type A. As a result the iLO can flash the bits and no server reboot is required to activate them anymore.
+When PLDM for FWUPD is supported by both the iLO Redfish service and a firmware package of a type-D device, the firmware package falls in type A. As a result, the iLO can flash the bits and no server reboot is required to activate them anymore.

 The advantage of the move from type D to type A has several important consequences: